Lab513/CyberSwitch/readme.md

 The Utilities folder contains a collection of auxiliary functions that are used in other parts of the code.

 You can re-plot all the graphs of the paper with the script PaperFigures.m (I recommend executing it section by section, some parts of the script take time.)

+:warning: **Important note**: The code and data you are now looking at is exactly the same as at the time of publication (except for this readme).
+A few minor bugs and data-formatting errors have been pointed out by other people and we have published updated versions of this repository on the 'updates' branch.
+You can find more recent versions here: [https://github.com/Lab513/CyberSwitch/tree/updates](https://github.com/Lab513/CyberSwitch/tree/updates)